AlexHodgson/steamid-converter/README.md

 This package was created by [Alex Hodgson](https://github.com/AlexHodgson)

-Steam is a copyright of Valve Corporation, Valve Corporation is in no way affiliated with this package or it's author.
+Steam is a copyright of Valve Corporation, Valve Corporation is in no way affiliated with this package or its author.